joelhawksley/identity/components/slides.md

 ^ much like the test failure we ran into earlier.

+---

+# [fit] Standards

 ^ By using standard Ruby constructs like required arguments, we've been able to enforce the interfaces of our components, and

 ---

-# [fit] Consistency
+# [fit] Reusability

-^ As a result, we now have a single, standardized implementation for these UI patterns, giving us tight consistency across our codebase.
+^ As a result, we now have a single, standardized, reusable implementation for these UI patterns that makes it easier for engineers to work with our design system.

 ---